yonseicasl/NeuroSpector/README.md

 ## Download
-The latest release of NeuroSpector framework is v1.0 (to be released in Aug.
-2022).
-To obtain the latest version of NeuroSpector, use the following git command in a terminal.
+The latest release of the NeuroSpector framework is untagged yet.
+The initial version of NeuroSpector is expected to be ready in Aug.
+2022.
+The master branch maintains the lastest stable copy of NeuroSpector at this moment.

-	$ git clone --branch v1.0 https://github.com/yonsei-icsl/NeuroSpector

-Alternatively, the master branch maintains the lastest stable copy of NeuroSpector (possibly untagged yet).

 	$ git clone https://github.com/yonsei-icsl/NeuroSpector